mrandypratt/js129/assessment.md

 ```

 ## Pseudo-Classical Inheritance vs Prototypal Inheritance
-### Both
-- Forms of Inheritance
-- Work under the hood using `[[Prototype]]`

 ### Pseudo-Classical Inheritance
 - AKA Constructor/Prototype Pattern
 - Use of Constructor function and `prototype` object to provide inheritance
 - *Like* classes, but without actually using a "class"
 - Using `class` and `extends` is also a form of Pesudo-Classical inheritance

 ### Prototypal Inheritance
 - AKA Prototypal Delegation or Object Inheritance
-- Creating Prototype Objects and usieng `Object.create()` to set the `[[Protoype]]` property to inherit functions
+- Creating Prototype Objects and usieng `Object.create()` (OLOO) to set the `[[Protoype]]` property to inherit functions

+### Both
+- Forms of Inheritance
+- Work under the hood using `[[Prototype]]`

 ## Mixins

-Single Inheritance
-: JavaScript Objects can only have *one prototype object*
+Single Inheritance: JavaScript Objects can only have *one prototype object*.

-Multiple Inhericance
-: Inheriting from multiple objects. **Multiple Inheritance is not Supported by JavaScript**
+Multiple Inhericance: Inheriting from multiple objects. **Multiple Inheritance is not Supported by JavaScript**.

-Mixin
-: A pattern that ads methods and properties from one object to another
+### Mixin: Mimicing Multiple Inheritance
-- Mixins do not use prototypal delegation, due to JS's Single Inheritance nature
+- Mixins do not use prototypal delegation, due to JS's Single Inheritance nature.
-- Mixins work by copying properties/methods using `Object.assign()` or another comparable method.
+- Mixins work by copying properties/methods (i.e. `Object.assign()`) onto the `protototype` property of a super-class.
-- First, Create an object with properties to mix
+- First: Create an object with properties to mix.
-- Then, Create a class in which to mix the object
+- Next: Create a class in which to mix the object.
-- Last assign the mix object's properties to the Class's `prototype` property (not directly on the class)
+- Last: Assign the mix object's properties to the Class's `prototype` property (not directly on the class).
-- All instances of the class beneath will inherit that property
+- All instances of the class beneath will inherit that property.

 Using Mixins on the `prototype` property may look messy when working with classes/constructor inheritance, but it preserves the memory benefits of inheritance while working around the single inheritance problem.

 ## Polymorphism

-Polymorphism
-: When two+ objects can call the same method name ith no errors
+Polymorphism: When calling a method works regardless of object instance or type.

 Implementation Options:
-- Inheritance: Same method names will override super-type methods
+- Inheritance: Same method names will override super-type methods.
 - **Duck Typing**: When objects of unrelated types both respond to the same name
+-
-Duck Typing is focused on behavior over type per below example:
+Duck Typing is focused on behavior over type.
 ```javascript
 class Chef {
   prepare(wedding) {